choulab/lab-website/content/join/blank.md

  css_class = ""
 +++

 We are always interested in highly motivated and creative people with a strong background in molecular biology, genetics, biochemistry, or computational biology.
 We strive to create a generous, collaborative, and supportive environment for research.
 We prefer sharing, communication, and collaboration over secrecy and competition.
-We are doing research for the fun of it.<br>
+We are doing research for the fun of it.<br><br>

 ## Postdocs